Highlights from the Ratings and Financial Report for Texas Instruments Incorporated (TXN)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TXN starting from Whitaker Darla H, who sale 40,000 shares at the price of $138.52 back on Aug 12.
-After this action, Whitaker Darla H now owns 49,524 shares of Texas Instruments Incorporated, valued at $5,540,624 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TXN starting from COX CARRIE SMITH, who sale 22,838 shares at the price of $149.31 back on Oct 23.
+After this action, COX CARRIE SMITH now owns 34,065 shares of Texas Instruments Incorporated, valued at $3,409,978 using the latest closing price.

-ANDERSKOUV NIELS, the Sr. Vice President of Texas Instruments Incorporated, sale 31,222 shares at $138.36 during a trade that took place back on Aug 11, which means that ANDERSKOUV NIELS is holding 76,434 shares at $4,319,835 based on the most recent closing price.
+TROCHU CYNTHIA HOFF, the SVP, Secretary & Gen Counsel of Texas Instruments Incorporated, sale 28,669 shares at $147.44 during a trade that took place back on Oct 22, which means that TROCHU CYNTHIA HOFF is holding 46,927 shares at $4,226,868 based on the most recent closing price.

 Stock Fundamentals for TXN